-- Lab tests and imaging tests.
-While there are no specific tests to diagnose alcohol use disorder, certain patterns of lab test abnormalities may strongly suggest it.
+- Suggest lab tests and imaging tests.
+While there are no specific tests to diagnose alcohol use disorder, certain patterns of lab test results may strongly suggest it.
 And you may need tests to identify health problems that may be linked to your alcohol use.
 Damage to your organs may be seen on tests.

 - Complete a psychological evaluation.
 This evaluation includes questions about your symptoms, thoughts, feelings and behavior patterns.
 You may be asked to complete a questionnaire to help answer these questions.

 Treatment for alcohol use disorder can vary, depending on your needs.
 Treatment may involve a brief intervention, individual or group counseling, an outpatient program, or a residential inpatient stay.
-Working to stop the use of alcohol to improve quality of life is the main treatment goal.
+Working to stop alcohol use to improve quality of life is the main treatment goal.

 Treatment for alcohol use disorder may include:

 - Detox and withdrawal.
-Treatment may begin with a program of detoxification or detox — withdrawal that's medically managed — which generally takes two to seven days.
+Treatment may begin with a program of detoxification — withdrawal that's medically managed.
+Sometimes called detox, this generally takes 2 to 7 days.
 You may need to take sedating medications to prevent withdrawal symptoms.
 Detox is usually done at an inpatient treatment center or a hospital.

-- Learning skills and establishing a treatment plan.
-This usually involves alcohol treatment specialists.
+- Learning new skills and making a treatment plan.
+This process usually involves alcohol treatment specialists.
 It may include goal setting, behavior change techniques, use of self-help manuals, counseling and follow-up care at a treatment center.

 - Psychological counseling.
 Counseling and therapy for groups and individuals help you better understand your problem with alcohol and support recovery from the psychological aspects of alcohol use.
 You may benefit from couples or family therapy — family support can be an important part of the recovery process.